nautechsystems/nautilus_trader/docs/concepts/architecture.md

 the platform.
 Whether you're a developer, system architect, or just curious about the inner workings of NautilusTrader, this exposition covers:

-- The **Design Philosophy** that drives decisions and shapes the system's evolution
+- The design philosophy that drives decisions and shapes the system's evolution
-- The overarching **System Architecture** providing a bird's-eye view of the entire system framework
+- The overarching system architecture providing a bird's-eye view of the entire system framework
-- How the **Framework** is organized to facilitate modularity and maintainability
+- How the framework is organized to facilitate modularity and maintainability
-- The **Code Structure** that ensures readability and scalability
+- The code structure that ensures readability and scalability
-- A breakdown of **Component Organization and Interaction** to understand how different parts communicate and collaborate
+- A breakdown of component organization and interaction to understand how different parts communicate and collaborate
-- And finally, the **Implementation Techniques** that are crucial for performance, reliability, and robustness
+- And finally, the implementation techniques that are crucial for performance, reliability, and robustness

 ## Design philosophy